inteli5/proofreading_chatgpt/README.md

 ```

 Add your OPENAI_API_KEY.
 You can get a OPENAI_API_KEY by google 'openai api key' and get one from OpenAI's official website.
-In the root directory of the project, create a .env file with the following contents.
+In the root directory of the project, create a file named `.env` with the following contents.
 ```bash
 OPENAI_API_KEY=your_openai_api_key
 ```